Security overview

 Access is also granted through the CLI or directly through an API.
 Such access requires a JWT token.
 A long-lived refresh token with 20 years of validity can be generated and revoked in the web application or through the API using the account password.
 The refresh token can then be used to generate a JWT token that has about 1-hour validity.

 With many EU-based customers, Debricked aligns with the GDPR (General Data Protection Regulation) requirements.
-Here, transparency is key, and our Privacy Policy intends to convey all necessary information for customers to understand how we treat PII (Personally Identifiable Information).
+Here, transparency is key, and the Privacy Policy intends to convey all necessary information for customers to understand how Debricked treats PII (Personally Identifiable Information).

 Debricked is part of OpenText Cybersecurity.
 The Debricked application has been certified as conforming to the ISO/IEC 27001:2013 requirements.
-Debricked continuously documents, updates, and assesses our internal security according to the requirements.
+Debricked continuously documents, updates, and assesses the internal security according to the requirements.

-Debricked also has a SOC 2 report showing that we comply with the AICPA Trust Services Criteria.
+Debricked also has a SOC 2 report showing the compliance with the AICPA Trust Services Criteria.

 Interesting findings are either rewarded with a place in the Debricked Hall of Fame or for more particularly useful disclosures, a monetary reward.
-Details can be found on our web page.
+Details can be found on the web page.

-Debricked also performs penetration tests, both in-house and by third parties, to reveal possible weaknesses in our web service and its implementation.
+Debricked also performs penetration tests, both in-house and by third parties, to reveal possible weaknesses in the web service and its implementation.

 Debricked’s security testing also includes regular SAST and DAST scanning with professional third-party tools.

-Lastly, we of course, use our favourite tool for Software Composition Analysis (SCA), our own Debricked SaaS application.
+Lastly, Debricked uses Software Composition Analysis (SCA), its own Debricked SaaS application.

 Debricked is redefining the way developers select, evaluate, use and contribute to open source software.
 Debricked SCA and Select makes open source security, compliance and health simple, and helps companies use more open source in an efficient manner.
 Since 2022, Debricked is a part of OpenText.